webquiz/release/README.rst

 *as a standard* LaTeX_ *package by downloading and installing the* WebQuiz_ *package from* ctan_.

+This README file explains how the different components of the development version of WebQuiz_ are organised.

 WebQuiz_ makes it possible to use LaTeX_ to write interactive web based quizzes.
 The quizzes are first written in LaTeX_ and then converted into HTML files using WebQuiz_, which is written in Python3_.
 The conversion